A machine learning approach to galaxy properties: joint redshift-stellar mass probability distributions with Random Forest: Data

-The Dark Energy Survey (DES) is a visible and near-infrared survey that has imaged $\sim 5100 \deg^{2}$ of the South Galactic Cap ten times in $grizY$ photometric bands using the Dark Energy Camera (DECam; \citealt{decam}) over a span of six years, starting in $2013$.
-It is expected to have generated $\sim 310$ million galaxies with photo-zs, once all the data has been processed.
-In addition, the survey targeted a set of four fields with a total of ten DECam pointings over $27 \deg^{2}$ for supernova (SN) science.
+The DES is a visible and near-infrared survey that has imaged $\sim 5100 \deg^{2}$ of the South Galactic Cap $10$ times in $grizY$ photometric bands using the Dark Energy Camera (DECam; \citealt{decam}) over a span of $6$ yr, starting in $2013$.
+It is expected to have generated $\sim 310$ million galaxies with photo-\textit{z}s, once all the data has been processed.
+In addition, the survey targeted a set of four fields with a total of $10$ DECam pointings over $27 \deg^{2}$ for supernova (SN) science.
 This SN survey had an approximately weekly cadence and thus many more epochs per pointing than the main survey (\citealt{neilsen}).
-We use two datasets from the DES survey, which are discussed in the following sections.
+We use two data sets from the DES survey, which are discussed in the following sections.